dave2k77/lrdbenchmark/notebooks/markdown/02_estimation_and_validation.md

 # Estimation and Statistical Validation

-This notebook demonstrates the comprehensive estimation capabilities of the LRDBenchmark library, covering all available estimator categories with statistical validation.
+This notebook demonstrates the comprehensive estimation capabilities of the lrdbenchmark library, covering all available estimator categories with statistical validation.

 ## Overview